microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_inventory_tagging.md

 # Tag Arc resources

-Now that we have created a basic taxonomy structure, we can apply tags to our Arc server resources.
+Now that we have created a basic taxonomy structure, we will apply tags to our Arc server resources.
 In this guide, we will demonstrate tagging resources in both AWS and GCP.
 If you only have resources in one of these providers, you can skip to the appropriate section for AWS or GCP.

 ## Tag Arc-connected AWS Ubuntu server